To contribute to the community through medical care

 Other support activities included a donation through the cafeteria plan of Mazda employees.

 Mazda provides funds for various activities to contribute to the regional communities and to support academic and educational, cultural and artistic, international exchanges and sports areas.
-In FY March 2012, Mazda provided funds to the Mazda Foundation, which was established to promote science and technology and the sound development of youth, as well as to public organizations, etc. (Funds included relief aid for the Great East Japan Earthquake.)
+In FY March 2013, Mazda provided funds to the Mazda Foundation, which was established to promote science and technology and the sound development of youth, as well as to public organization, etc. (Funds included relief aid for the natural disasters).

 Mazda cooperated for disaster prevention in local communities, for blood donations by Mazda employees during working hours (through the Japan Red Cross Society), for provision of funds and dispatch of human resources to local economic organizations, etc.